aashnisshah/amn/ReadMe.txt

 	** Note: Host can often be left as "localhost" **
 4. Hit submit.
 If no problems occured, you will have set up your site and will now be able to log in

+** If you are having problems getting AMN to work, you may need to activate the cURL settings option **

 ************************************************************************************
 *						         How To Use AMN						         	   *
 ************************************************************************************